 Granular patch overrides: Maintain complete control by approving or rejecting patches at a device, policy, or global level.

-Wake-on-LAN support: Automatically wake inactive or sleeping devices to deploy critical updates, ensuring no endpoint is left behind.
+Wake-on-LAN support: Automatically wake inactive or sleeping devices to deploy critical updates so that no endpoint is missed.

 5. Automated patch workflow

-Patching does not have to be manual or time-consuming.
-SuperOps lets you automate the entire patching lifecycle, from discovery and testing for approval and deployment.
+Patching doesn't need to be manual or slow.
+SuperOps automates the entire patching lifecycle, from discovery and testing to approval and deployment.

 End-to-end automation: Automatically catalog, test, approve, and deploy patches.